 The Commission on Police Practices:

-Subsequent to the review and evaluation process, the Board may choose to make policy and procedure recommendations to the Chief of Police.
+Subsequent to the review and evaluation process, the Commission may choose to make policy and procedure recommendations to the Chief of Police.

-The CPP’s Executive Director and Outreach Committee supports the Board’s outreach and education objective by participating in community events and giving presentations to various organizations.
-If you would like to have members of the CPP and/or Executive Director be a participate in your event or give an educational presentation about the CPP and/or Complaint Process:
+The CPP’s Community Engagement Coordinator and Outreach Committee support the Commission’s outreach and education objective by participating in community events and giving presentations to various organizations.
+If you would like to have members of the CPP and/or the Community Engagement Coordinator participate in your event or give an educational presentation about the CPP and/or Complaint Process:

 After a controversial police shooting, the Mayor and City Council established and appointed citizens to a Citizens' Advisory Board to review the Police Department's Use of Force Policy.
 This board was designed to be temporary and expire after 12 months.
 The review process was a success and the board was made permanent.

 At the recommendation of the Citizens' Advisory Board, the City Manager and Chief of Police appointed 15 community members to serve on the Civilian Advisory Panel on Police Practices.
 The purpose of this panel was to monitor the acceptance and investigation of complaints involving police officers and to ensure thoroughness, objectivity and just treatment of citizens and officers alike.

 Propositions "F" and "G" were offered to the citizens of San Diego.
 "F" proposed a "Police Review Commission" and was viewed by the Civilian Advisory Panel as having a negative impact on the current system.
 "G" proposed a Citizens' Review Board on Police Practices (CRB) and was seen as most beneficial to the department and community.
 "G" gained the most support and won the public vote.